There were once a few more subspecies of elk here in North America, but now we are down to four.

 Even though these two subspecies are now extinct, we have a thriving population of elk currently throughout the United States, thanks in part to the Rocky Mountain Elk Foundation.

 Let’s take a look at some of the different subspecies that are currently around and where we, as hunters, have the opportunity to help with their conservation.
+Elk hunting can be an amazing thing, but not if we don’t help the populations in our own ways.

 1. Roosevelt Elk